neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 Limitations
 ------------------------------------------------------------------------------

+* The maximum length of a masking rule is 1024 characters.
+If you need more, you should probably [write a dedicated masking function].

 * The masking rules are **NOT INHERITED** !
 If you have split a table into multiple partitions, you need to declare the masking rules for each partition.

+[write a dedicated masking function]: masking_functions.md#write-your-own-masks

 Declaring Rules with COMMENTs is deprecated.
 ------------------------------------------------------------------------------